Fraud Blocker

 Q: What Is the Dignity for Detained Immigrants Act of 2023?

-Sponsored by Senator Cory Booker, this bill would hold the Department of Homeland Security (DHS) accountable for living conditions in facilities that are holding foreign nationals in custody, require periodic inspections, and phase out non-DHS buildings and infrastructure for holding foreign nationals.
-The bill would make it illegal for DHS to hold children in custody and get rid of the required detention of asylum seekers.
+A: The Dignity for Detained Immigrants Act of 2023 is a bill that was read by the Senate in April 2023.
+It was reintroduced in January 2026.
+Sponsored by Senator Cory Booker, this bill would hold the Department of Homeland Security (DHS) accountable for living conditions in custody facilities, require periodic inspections, and phase out non-DHS buildings for holding foreign nationals.
+The bill would make it illegal for DHS to hold children in custody and remove the required detention of asylum seekers.

 If you or a loved one has been detained by ICE or is facing deportation, it’s important to remember that you still have rights under U.S. immigration laws.
-Whether you’ve recently arrived in the country or have resided in the United States for a long time and have family here, you may be eligible to stay in the United States and avoid removal/deportation.
+Whether you’ve recently arrived in the country or have resided in the United States for a long time and have family here, you may be eligible to stay in the United States and avoid removal and deportation.

 Each case is different, and complex immigration matters like these need knowledgeable and experienced immigration attorneys to guide you through the process and represent your case.

 Our trusted California immigration attorney from U.S. Law Center can assess your case, explain your rights in detention, and advocate for the strongest possible outcome.
-From bond hearings to removal defense, we are here to fight for your future.
-Call now to arrange a free consultation that can help you protect your freedom and legal status.
+From bond hearings to removal defense, we are here to help you protect your rights and pursue a successful future.
+Contact our team today to arrange a consultation that can help you protect your freedom and legal status.

 Making Immigration Law Work For You